bearror/literal-cat/README.md

 ### Constructing a constrained literal

 It's necessary to parse input at the system boundary (e.g. public API).
-The boundary is a great place for introducing constructors for your local concepts.
-What matters is ending up with *the proper type signature with the least overhead*.
+The boundary is a sensible place for introducing constructors for your local concepts.
+How exactly you implement this is a separate concern.
+For the purposes of constraints as types, what matters is ending up with *the proper type signature with the least overhead*.

 - Given a concept...
     ```ts